-- A novel written by one individual with an introduction and an afterword written by two other individuals. - A translation by a different author of a work that is not in the public domain. - An album containing music, lyrics, liner notes, and sound recordings created by three different individuals. - A sound recording containing a song written by one individual that was performed by a different individual. - A musical work created by one individual embodied in a sound recording created by a different author. - A motion picture that includes directing, editing, writing, or other authorship by more than one person.
+- A novel written by one individual with an introduction and an afterword written by two other individuals. - A translation by a different author of a work that is not in the public domain. - An album containing music, lyrics, liner notes, and sound recordingscover artwork created by three different individuals. - A sound recording containing a song written by one individual that was performed by a differentanother individual. - A musical work created by one individual embodied that is fixed in a sound recording created by a different author with multiple performers. - A motion picture that includes directing, editing, writing, or containing a script written by one individual, which was directed, filmed, and produced by three other authorship by more than one personindividuals.